Modular Arithmetic Erasure Channels and Their Multilevel Channel Polarization: Introduction

-To construct and analyze polar codes, channel parameters of the synthetic channels created by polar transforms are needed.
-Commonly used such channel parameters are the symmetric capacity and the Bhattacharyya parameter; however, the computational complexities of those of the synthetic channels grow double-exponentially as the number of polar transforms increases.
-This is a main issue of constructing and analyzing polar codes.
-In the binary-input cases, Tal and Vardy \cite{tal_vardy_it2013} solved this issue by proposing approximation algorithms of the synthetic channels for each polar transform.
-Such approximation algorithms were recently extended to arbitrary input cases by Gulch, Ye, and Barg \cite{gulcu_ye_barg_it2018}.
-On the other hand, fortunately, the binary erasure channel (BEC) can avoid this computational complexity without any approximation argument.
-More precisely, if initial channels are BECs, then every synthetic channel is equivalent to another BEC with a certain erasure probability, as will be shown in \sectref{sect:bec}.
-Obviously, the asymptotic distributions of strong channel polarization of a BEC can be simply characterized by the underlying erasure probability.
+To construct and analyze polar codes, we have to calculate channel parameters, e.g., the symmetric capacity, the Bhattacharyya parameter, etc., of the synthetic channels induced by the polar transform.
+However, the computational complexities of these channel parameters grow doubly-exponentially in the number of polar transforms.
+In the binary-input case, Tal and Vardy \cite{tal_vardy_it2013} solved this issue by applying approximation algorithms for the synthetic channels at each polar transform.
+Such an approximation method was recently extended from the binary to non-binary settings by Gulch, Ye, and Barg \cite{gulcu_ye_barg_it2018}.
+On the other hand, it is well-known that for binary erasure channels (BECs), one can avoid the use of any approximation arguments.
+Obviously, the asymptotic distribution of a BEC can be simply characterized by its erasure probability.
 Therefore, BECs are excellent toy problems in the study of binary polar codes.
-To non-binary polar codes, such easily-analyzable channel models like BECs have been proposed by Park and Barg \cite[Section~III]{park_barg_it2013} and Sahebi and Pradhan \cite[Figs.~3 and~4]{sahebi_pradhan_it2013}, and their recursive formulas of polar transforms were given therein \footnote{Note that the recursive formula \cite[Equation~(4)]{sahebi_pradhan_it2013} for the minus transform is valid, but the recursive formula \cite[Equation~(3)]{sahebi_pradhan_it2013} for the plus transform is incorrect. \thref{th:recursive_V} of \sectref{sect:recursive} will correct this error, especially in \exref{ex:recursive_6}.}.
+In non-binary polar codes, similar easily-analyzable channel models have been proposed by Park and Barg \cite[Section~III]{park_barg_it2013} and Sahebi and Pradhan \cite[Figs.~3 and~4]{sahebi_pradhan_it2013}, and the recursive formulas of the polar transform were given therein. \footnote{Note that the recursive formula \cite[Equation~(4)]{sahebi_pradhan_it2013} for the minus transform is valid, but the recursive formula \cite[Equation~(3)]{sahebi_pradhan_it2013} for the plus transform is incorrect. \thref{th:recursive_V} of \sectref{sect:ease} corrects this error (see \exref{ex:recursive_6} of \sectref{sect:bec}).}